New Jersey citizen's 'Bridgegate' complaint against Christie can proceed: judge

 Christie, 54, was among the 17 Republicans who originally vied for the Republican presidential nomination, but he dropped out of the race in February after failing to gain traction in the early voting.
 He became one of eventual nominee Trump’s staunchest supporters.

-As head of the New York businessman's transition team, he would work to smooth the handover from Democratic President Barack Obama to Trump should Trump defeat Democrat Hillary Clinton in the Nov.
+Christie now heads the New York businessman's transition team, which would work to smooth the handover from Democratic President Barack Obama to Trump should Trump defeat Democrat Hillary Clinton in the Nov.
 8 election.

-U.S. prosecutors are nearing the end of their case against Kelly and Baroni after four weeks of testimony.
-Lawyers for the two defendants have argued that virtually the entire Christie administration was aware of the scheme and have portrayed Kelly and Baroni as scapegoats.